sotsuna/automated-tests/readme.md

+# Features and Steps

+The Steps and Features folders are inside the bdd-test folder, you can change the path from both folders editing the cucumber.mjs file on root directory.

-# Run
+# Run the project

-## Simple boilerplate for automated web testing
+## Install Yarn

+- npm install yarn -d

+##

 install project dependencies
-- yarn install
+- yarn

 run tests using cucumber
 - yarn cucumber-js